sabrinapeters/sdrp.old/_posts/2018-11-16-secondary.md

 To borrow one more illustration from dialectical theology: one of its core tenets is the nonobjectification of God.
 That is, God must not be made into an object of any sort; God is wholly other.
 I would venture to say, if your theology makes vulnerable people out to be "issues" of a secondary nature, and because you leave the final word to God, then you are declaring God to be an object that looks like a white, cis-hetero, able-bodied man.
 In other words, you are forming a god of privilege and oppression.[^1]

+Oppression, also a matter of life and death, should not be given a secondary space.
+When it comes to humanity, no human being should be "secondary".

 [^1]: Dear dialectical theologians, on the very off-chance any of you are reading this: this is my first attempt to conceptualize the nonobjectification of God.
 If I've messed it up, please message me on Twitter or shoot me an [email](mailto:brideeray@gmail.com), because I am trying to learn this well!